 Economists analyze how people make choices.
 This statement may seem very simplistic, but it captures the most fundamental aspects of the economics discipline.
 The range of issues and circumstances that shape peoples' choice are vast and complicated, so economists use conceptual tools to focus on the most important decision-making factors and to predict typical outcomes of peoples' interactions.
 Economists also use empirical tools to test theory, analyze data, and inform ongoing decision-making.
 Policymakers in both government and business rely on economists for research findings and advice.

-Associate Professors: P. Coughlin, E. Filiz Ozbay, E. Kaplan, Y. Masatlioglu, J. Shea (Assoc.
-Chair & Director of Graduate Studies), S. Urzua
+Associate Professors: P. Coughlin, J. Goldberg, E. Kaplan, J. Shea (Assoc.
+Chair & Director of Graduate Studies), L. Stevens

-Lecturers: H. Abbasi Alikamar (Senior Lecturer), M. Copelman, R. Decker, A. Finkle, A. Gandhi, E. Leibtag, N. Montgomery, E. Moody, J. Neri (Senior Lecturer), N. Sarna (Senior Lecturer), R. Stahnke, S. Scandizzo (Senior Lecturer), J. Straub, S. Verma
+Lecturers: H. Abbasi Alikamar (Senior Lecturer), M. Copelman (Senior Lecturer), A. Finkle, A. Gandhi (Senior Lecturer), E. Leibtag, N. Sarna (Senior Lecturer), S. Scandizzo (Senior Lecturer), J. Straub (Senior Lecturer)

-Professors Emeriti: C. Almon, R. Bennett, R. Betancourt, C. Clague, J. Cumberland, R. Dardis, C. Hulten, H. Kelejian, M. McGuire, P. Meyer, R. Schwab, P. Wonnacot
+Professors Emeriti: C. Almon, R. Bennett, R. Betancourt, C. Clague, C. Clement, P. Cramton, C. Hulten, H. Kelejian, M. McGuire, P. Meyer, R. Schwab, P. Wonnacot

 The Economics Honors Program provides economics majors with the opportunity for advanced study in a seminar format, with faculty supervision of an honors thesis.
 The Honors Program is designed for students planning to attend graduate school or those seeking an in-depth study of economic theory and its application to economic problems.